FullStack-HY/FullStack-Hy.github.io/src/content/1/en/part1d.md

 }
 ```

 The application appears to work.
-However, <i>it is forbidden in React to mutate state directly</i>, since [it can result in unexpected side effects](https://stackoverflow.com/a/40309023).
+However, it is [forbidden in React to mutate state directly](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly), since [it can result in unexpected side effects](https://stackoverflow.com/a/40309023).
 Changing state has to always be done by setting the state to a new object.
 If properties from the previous state object are not changed, they need to simply be copied, which is done by copying those properties into a new object and setting that as the new state.

 Storing all of the state in a single state object is a bad choice for this particular application; there's no apparent benefit and the resulting application is a lot more complex.
 In this case, storing the click counters into separate pieces of state is a far more suitable choice.